piyenghar/iec61508-assurance-demo/README.md

 `docs/source/IEC_61508_Assurance_Demo.pdf`

 This PDF provides a static snapshot of the complete lifecycle thread.
+Please note that, this file is provided here to give a quick overview and is extracted from the generated html pages.

 ---